NickolasBoyer/willwillems/README.md

 ::: slot about
 Who am I?

-Well I am many things, I am passionate about digital design and development which is a big part of my live.
+Well I am many things, I am passionate about digital design and development which plays a big part of my live.

 I like traveling, long-term.
-I am not a tourist.
+I am rarely a tourist.

-I am an avid kitesurfer and runner, I also like squash but to be honest I still really suck.
+I am an avid kitesurfer and runner, I also like squash but to be honest even calling me an amateur would probably be gracious.

 I am a big fan of meditation, mindfulness and stoicism.
 A few of my favourite authors: Tim Urban, Seneca the Younger, Sam Harris, Jesse Frederik & Tim Ferriss.